-

-• Appellant was convicted in the District court of Fisher county of manufacturing intoxicating liquor, and his punishment fixed at two years and nine months in the penitentiary.
+LATTIMORE, Judge.
+Appellant was convicted in the District court of Fisher county of manufacturing intoxicating liquor, and his punishment fixed at two years and nine months in the penitentiary.

 A still and several gallons of whiskey and many containers having in them small quantities of whiskey or the odor of same, were found on appellant’s premises.
 The still was about four hundred yards from the house and about a half gallon of whisky was in a jar at the still.
 Three gallon jars of whisky were hidden in a cane patch, and a jar with whisky in it was under the house; a quantity of sprouted corn was found in the house.
 Appellant said to the officers that he did not think it was against the law to make whisky for one’s own use or words to that effect.
 We quote from the testimony of the officer:

-"The defendant did not deny the ownership of the liquor.
-Mr. Bates asked me to taste of this stuff and see what I called it, and I tasted of it and I told him it was whisky, and he says 'Well,' he says, 'I want to — I've got to rustle some bond before they take me to Abilene', and so he and I started on up to the house and Mr. Bates talked along and he says 'McCombs, you know me and you know that I wouldn't sell this whisky to anyone;' he says 'Mr. Phipps he thinks *Page 649 that I might sell it to his boys or his neighbors' boys.'
-I says 'Bates, you know it's against the law to make this stuff anyway, don't you'?
-He said 'Yes'.
+“The defendant did not deny the ownership of the liquor.
+Mr. Bates asked me to taste of this stuff and see what I called it, and I tasted of it and I told him it was whisky, and he says ‘Well,’ he says, ‘I want to — I’ve got to rustle some bond before they take me to Abilene’, and so he and I started on up to the house and Mr. Bates talked along and he says ‘McCombs, you know me and you know that I wouldn’t sell this whisky to anyone;’ he says ‘Mr. Phipps he thinks *681 that I might sell it to his boys or his neighbors’ boys.’
+I says ‘Bates, yon know it’s against the law to make this stuff anyway, don’t you’?
+He said ‘Yes’.
 Might have been a little more.
 He did not deny that the still was his.
 He did not deny manufacturing whisky and he did not deny the ownership of the whisky.
-He did not tell me then that the still belonged to any other person."
+He did not tell me then that the still belonged to any other person. ’ ’

-Another witness swore that on the night before the raid on appellant's place, he went to a point in the vicinity of the still when same was in operation and saw two men working around it.
+Another witness swore that on the night before the raid on appellant’s place, he went to a point in the vicinity of the still when same was in operation and saw two men working around it.
 This witness went back the next day with the posse, and with some of the other parties went at once to the vicinity of the still.
 Presently appellant appeared going to the still and moving rapidly.
-When he got within about ten feet of it a companion of the witness halted appellant.
+When he got within about ten feet of it a companion of the witness 'halted appellant.
 Appellant said at the time it was his still but he was not making but a little for his own use, had not sold any.
 The facts amply support the verdict of guilt.

 There is a bill of exceptions complaining of the refusal of an application for continuance asked because of the absence of two witnesses.
 As to one of the witnesses, it is shown that service of subpoena was had on him before the beginning of the term of court at which the trial was had, but there is no effort made to show that said witness was in attendance upon the first day of the term or that if not any other process was asked for him.
 This was not diligence.
 No service was had upon the other witness, and no subpoenas are attached to the application.
 The bill manifests no error.